Font Size:

 Using air conditioning or window and door screens reduces the risk of mosquitoes coming indoors.
 Proper application of mosquito repellents on exposed skin and proper clothing decreases the risk of being bitten by mosquitoes.
 For more information on how to control mosquitoes around your home Vector Control.
 To learn more about insect repellents, visit this Environmental Protection Agency website: Insect Repellent Information from the EPA

-ADPH displays case counts on the Mosquito-Borne Diseases page and on the Annual Reports, and submits it to CDC's ArboNET.
+ADPH displays case counts on the Mosquito-borne Diseases page and on the Annual Reports, and submits it to CDC's ArboNET.
 Case counts are updated weekly.

 For Veterinarians